jveronvialard/hey-linky/README.md

 - Groq.
 Create an account and add the API key to .env file.
 - Weights & Biases (optional).
 Create a free account and add the API key to .env file.

-The `.env` file should be at the project root directory and contains the following environment variables:
+The `.env` file should be at the project root directory and contain the following environment variables:
 ```
 YOUTUBE_API_KEY=XXX
 GROQ_API_KEY=XXX